LedgerHQ/ragger/README.md

 This library aims at reducing the cost of running code on both Speculos emulator or on a real device.

-It mainly consists on an interface which is implemented by three backends:
+It mainly consists of an interface which is implemented by three backends:

 - an emulator-only backend, `SpeculosBackend`, which uses [`SpeculosClient`](https://github.com/LedgerHQ/speculos/blob/master/speculos/client.py)